-This module will develop students’ understanding of quantitative analysis and impart the practical skills necessary for carrying out advanced statistical analysis of social data using modern statistical software and programming.
+This module will develop students’ understanding of quantitative analysis and causal inference.
+In doing so, it will impart the practical skills necessary for carrying out advanced statistical analysis of social data using modern statistical software and programming.

 The first term of the module is focused on statistical models and begins with simple OLS regression and provides a framework for modelling strategy and variable selection.
 Students are then taken through extensions to the basic OLS model, with categorical predictors, interactions and non-linear terms.
 Next, we introduce models for categorical outcomes: binary logistic and multinomial logit.
 The term concludes with a discussion of practical topics in survey data analysis – how to deal with complex sample designs, weighting and non-response adjustments.
 The modelling framework outlined in this term builds the foundations for advanced quantitative social science methods.